mdcourse/mdcourse.github.io/docs/source/chapters/chapter2.rst

 Start coding
 ------------

-Let us create a class named *Prepare*.
-To make the unit conversion easier, let us also import *numpy*, as well as the *constants* library from *numpy*.
+Let us fill the previously created class named *Prepare*.
+To make the unit conversion easier, let us import *numpy*, as well as the *constants* library from *numpy*.

-In a Python file named *Prepare.py*, copy the following lines:
+In the file named *Prepare.py*, copy the following lines:

 .. code-block:: python